-Withholding Taxes – Dividends paid to non-residents are subject to a 5% withholding tax, unless a tax treaty provides a reduced rate.
+Withholding Taxes – Dividends paid to non-residents are subject to a 5% withholding tax unless a tax treaty provides a reduced rate.
 Withholding tax rate on dividends could be increased to 15% if are paid to a resident of a low tax jurisdiction.
-Interests paid abroad are subject to a 5% withholding tax, unless rate is reduced under a tax treaty.
-If interest is paid to a low tax jurisdiction, tax rate is increased to 15%.
+Interests paid abroad are subject to a 5% withholding tax, unless the rate is reduced under a tax treaty.
+If interest is paid to a low tax jurisdiction, the tax rate is increased to 15%.
 Royalties paid to non-residents are also subject to a 5% withholding tax.
 Those paid to resident individuals are taxed at 20%, and those paid to a company resident of a low tax jurisdiction are taxed at 15%.
 Technical service fees paid to non-residents are subject to a 10% withholding tax, 15% to residents of low tax jurisdictions.

 Labor taxes – There are no social security contributions in Georgia.

 Losses – Losses may be carried forward 5 years, or 10 years in certain cases.
-Carry back of losses is not allowed.
+Carryback of losses is not allowed.